HTTPArchive/httparchive.org/docs/reports.md

         - **fields**

           Optional array.
-Default `["p25", "p50", "p75"]`.
+Default `["p10", "p25", "p50", "p75", "p90"]`.
 Defines the field names of the measurement objects that should be plotted.
 A measurement object is just an element in the array of JSON-encoded timeseries data, containing client, date, and timestamp info as well as the measurement data.

+        - **redundant**

+          Optional boolean.
+Default `false`.
+Whether the metric type is redundant with the metric name.
+For example, set to `true` when the type is included in the name, like "Total Requests".
+The type will be omitted anywhere it follows the metric name.

   - **report ID**